alzh9000/cs61-lectures/kernel1/ABOUT.md

 Running the OS
 --------------

 `make run` will run the OS.
-Close the QEMU window, or type `q` inside it, to exit the OS.
+On Docker, the OS will run in your terminal window; on a Linux virtual machine, QEMU will open a new window. (`make run-console` will run the OS in the terminal window on any OS.)

-`make run-console` will run the OS in the console window.
+To exit the OS, type `q` into the terminal or QEMU window.
+Since this requires a semi-functioning kernel, it might not work for you; see [Troubleshooting](#troubleshooting) for other ways to kill the OS.

 WeensyOS creates a debug log in `log.txt`.
 Run `make LOG=stdio run` to redirect the debug log to the standard output, or `make